malckhazar/graphview/README.md

-# GraphView -- simple tool to view dot graphs
+# GraphView &mdash; simple tool to view dot graphs

 GraphView is a tool simplifying writing graphs in dot-files, allowing to view the result offline without running dot compiler manually all the time.